yuan-116/Lucayuan.io/README.md

 • Constructed an intuitive Microsoft PowerApps application tailored for managers, including branch information, inventory information, automated filling of order request forms

+### Other Projects

+## Project 1: Sentiment Analysis on Movie Reviews | Python

+• Pre-processed text data with tokenization, lowercasing, stop-word removal, and lemmatization improve consistency.

+• Developed a Naïve Bayes Classifier with Bag-of-Words features, achieving a baseline accuracy of 56.73%.

+• Engineered advanced features, including bi-grams, POS tagging, SubjectivityLexicon (SL), and Linguistic Inquiry and Word Count (LIWC), leading to a best Naïve Bayes accuracy of 57.6%.

+• Integrated a Random Forest Classifier, improving accuracy to 63.07%

+• Applied k-fold cross-validation to ensure model reliability and evaluated performance using F1-score.

+## Project 2: